minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

    Use the following commands to track the replication status:

    - :mc-cmd:`mc admin replicate status` - provides overall status and progress of replication
-   - :mc-cmd:`mc replicate status` - provides bucket-level and global replication status
+   - :mc:`mc replicate status` - provides bucket-level and global replication status

 Active Bucket Replication Resynchronization
 -------------------------------------------